Peter Ford (entertainment reporter): 2010s

 In August 2016, Ford was criticised after sending Meshel Laurie a postcard after she blocked him on Twitter after he questioned her complaints about Sonia Kruger's controversial comments about halting Muslim migration to Australia.
 Ford asked her: "Have you told her how you feel or do you just play it out on Twitter".
 After she received Ford's postcard, Laurie tweeted a photo and said she had been "warned" because Ford is "so desperate for (the) final word" and described the act as "sad".
 On the postcard, Ford said he was disappointed about the way Laurie treated him on Twitter and that she "shouldn't be so nasty and block people" as they were fellow professionals.
-Ford said it was "most disapppointing" as he had always held her in "high regard".
+Ford said it was "most disappointing" as he had always held her in "high regard".
 Responding to Laurie's comments, Ford said he regularly sends postcards and that he had dropped her the note out of courtesy as he doesn't like "bad blood".
 But he said he had no intention of wasting money on another stamp with another postcard for Laurie after her comments.
 Community advocate Lydia Shelly also revealed she had received a postcard from Peter Ford after she also blocked him on Twitter.
 Shelly described the act as "Creepy.
 Entitled.
 Weird.
 Not ok.’"
 Ford said he was somewhat perplexed by the negative reaction and said he considered it amazing that someone writing to another person in a professional manner at their work address was considered newsworthy.